Home

 NYPD veteran convicted of assaulting officer in Capitol riot

-WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Division veteran of assaulting an officer through the U.S. Capitol riot, rejecting his claim that he was defending himself when he tackled the officer and grabbed his fuel mask.
+WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Department veteran of assaulting an officer throughout the U.S. Capitol riot, rejecting his claim that he was defending himself when he tackled the officer and grabbed his fuel masks.

-Jurors deliberated for lower than three hours before they convicted Webster of all six counts in his indictment, including a charge that he assaulted Metropolitan Police Department officer Noah Rathbun with a dangerous weapon, a steel flagpole.
-The assault charge alone is punishable by up to 20 years in prison, although sentencing guidelines doubtless will suggest a significantly shorter prison time period.
+Jurors deliberated for less than three hours earlier than they convicted Webster of all six counts in his indictment, together with a cost that he assaulted Metropolitan Police Department officer Noah Rathbun with a harmful weapon, a steel flagpole.
+The assault charge alone is punishable by as much as 20 years in prison, though sentencing guidelines probably will recommend a significantly shorter prison term.

 Webster, 56, testified that he was attempting to guard himself from a “rogue cop” who punched him in the face.
 He also accused Rathbun of instigating the confrontation.